feathersui/feathersui-starling/examples/HelloWorld/README.md

 ## Requirements

-In addition to Starling Framwork and Feathers, this example project requires the MetalWorksMobileTheme example theme.
+In addition to Starling Framework and Feathers, this example project requires the `MetalWorksMobileTheme` example theme.
 You can find the SWC file for this theme at the following location in the Feathers release build:

 	themes/MetalWorksMobileTheme/swc/MetalWorksMobileTheme.swc